Key facts: North Carolina

 North Carolina gives you 3 years to file a personal injury lawsuit under N.C.
 Gen. Stat. § 1-52.

-See the full North Carolina statute of limitations →This page is informational and does not constitute legal advice.
+Car accident settlements by state →This page is informational and does not constitute legal advice.
 Some categories (medical negligence, governmental defendants) follow different rules.
 Confirm the controlling rule with a licensed North Carolina attorney before relying on it.